patrick-douglas/StereoInvestigator-Neurolucida-VBA-tools/README.md

 #### WARNING:
 IS VERY IMPORTANTE **NEVER RENAME THE `.XLSM` FILES**, IF YOU DO THIS THE MACRO WILL NOT WORK!
 #### 1. Where the results will be placed?
-Every time  you run the macro remember that the results will be placed below the selected cell and will  be placed in the left sense, so before start the code place the cursor in the cell **A1** to get the results in cell **A2**:
+Every time  you run the macro remember that the results will be placed below the selected cell and will  be placed in the left to right sense, so before start the code place the cursor in the cell **A1** to get the results in cell **A2**:

 ![!](https://github.com/patrick-douglas/SIandNL_Macros/blob/master/Wiki/parameter-opctical-fractionator.jpg)